tjnieradka/AD-Entra-Lab/docs/01-Environment-Overview.md

 ## 6. VMware Setup

-- This is how the above environment appears on VMware Workstation 17 Pro
+- This is how the above environment appears on VMware Workstation 17 Pro.

 ![image](https://github.com/user-attachments/assets/5c19f0e6-ea32-42ad-8317-a2993e7e09ba)

-- VMWare Virtual Network Editor Configuration
+- VMWare Virtual Network Editor Configuration.
 - Only VMnet2, VMnet3, VMnet8 are used in the lab.

 ![image](https://github.com/user-attachments/assets/5585d948-adbf-4448-953c-ccdd4b7fb478)